miguelAPMorgado/unbabel-backend-engineering-challenge/README.md

 ## Implementation

 - Code implementation was done using Python 3.11.7
-- Code was formatted using the black python formatter
+- The code was formatted using the black python formatter
 - No external packages used

-## Thought proccess
+## Thought process

 To solve this problem we need to calculate the average delivery time inside a sliding window of size n.